Postmedia-Archive/pantry/README.md

 The name parameter can be any made up but valid host name.
 This allows you to configure and identify multiple SOAP services.
 SOAP requests are handled by the [soap](https://github.com/milewise/node-soap) package as opposed to Request.

+If you attempt to configure a service under an already existing name, it will be ignored.
+The error and client parameters in this situation will both be undefined.

 Once configured, you can use our custom 'soap' protocol and the host name you defined during configuration to make your SOAP requests like this:

 	var src = {